github/github-ospo/docs/open-source-health-metrics.md

 - **LastContributionDate** - The most recent date there was _any of_ the following activity: a commit to a repository’s default branch, opening an issue or discussion, answering a discussion, proposing a pull request, or submitting a pull request review.
 This is a good single-number metric to find projects that may be unmaintained or in need of archiving.
 - **CommitCount** - A monotonically increasing count of the total number of commits pushed to the default branch of the repository.
 Tracking the change in this over time will give a sense of the overall activity in the repository.
-- **IssueCommentCount** - Similar to CommitCount, this is a monotonically increasing count of the total number of comments on issues in the repository.

 ### More useful metrics